Keirua/Bittersweet/README.md

 # Bittersweet

-Bittersweet is a recipe crawling engine.
+Bittersweet is a recipe crawling engine : it extracts recipe information from a few famous french recipe websites.
 If you are interested in a recipe that you have found, but wanna get rid of the other useless information in the page, you can use this tool.

 It extracts a few information based on the recipe's URL :